craftofelectronics/craftofelectronics-planning.github.com/_posts/2012-07-04-ardu-see-ardu-do.md

 # Contributing

-If you're interested in this project, ping us on Twitter or join our Google Group and introduce yourself.
+If you're interested in this project, ping <a href="http://twitter.com/#!/concurrencycc/">concurrencycc</a> on Twitter, join a concurrency.cc <a href="http://concurrency.cc/docs/mailinglists.html">mailing list</a> (developers or users, as you see fit), or (if you're interested in the craft of electronics project), join the <a href="">CRAFToE Google Group</a> and introduce yourself.

 1. The backend (running on the Arduino) requires no work---packaging, maybe.
 Scripting the execution of the compiler, yes.
 But no hard or otherwise fundamental effort is required.
 1. The frontend (GUI) may need a complete redesign.
 But, there's a lot of good material to work with, and someone whizzy with JavaScript and CSS could easily do a lot to improve what is there.